Car Parking and Entrances

 The lift provides access to all floors within the building and, for security reasons, is staff-operated.
 Visitors wishing to use the lift should seek assistance from staff at the reception desk or in the galleries.

 There are toilets on the ground floor, close to the main entrance.
-There is an accessible or adapted toilet on the first floor, in a secure area close to the lift.
-Visitors wishing to use the accessible toilet, as with the lift, should seek assistance from staff at the reception desk or in the galleries.
+There is an accessible or adapted toilet on the first floor, close to the lift.
+Please ask a member of staff at the reception desk or in the galleries.

 There is seating in three of the four main picture galleries and portable stools are also available at the first-floor gallery entrance.
 There are two wheelchair spaces available in the concert hall and one in the lecture theatre.
 Visitors wishing to reserve these spaces should contact staff at the reception desk, either in advance (0121 414 3080) or on the day.
 Please note that spaces are reserved on a first-come, first-served basis.